NHL revises virus protocols with 40 players on COVID-19 list - WTMJ

 The league is not yet considering adding a daily rapid test to go along with PCR testing, like the NBA did.
 PCR tests are considered to be more accurate, but there’s a 12-24 hour turnaround on results.

-The moves were made as the NHL sees some concerning trends: 40 players were on the COVID-19 unavailable list and four teams were idled because of varying degrees of outbreaks.
+The moves were made as the NHL sees some concerning trends, including 40 players on the COVID-19 unavailable list.

 In the first three weeks of the season, approximately 90 players have appeared on the list, which can include a positive test result unconfirmed or confirmed, symptomatic isolation, high risk close contact or quarantine for travel purposes.